Side Effects of Mesothelioma Chemotherapy

 If you are going through chemotherapy, it is important to discuss potential side effects with your doctor.
 There are ways to manage any side effects.[3]

-For example, there are certain medications that may help relieve pain, nausea, diarrhea, constipation, infections, and anemia.
-For side effects that cannot be relieved by medication, other strategies may offer some relief.
+Certain medications, for example, may help relieve pain, nausea, diarrhea, constipation, infections, and anemia.
+Other strategies may offer some relief for side effects that cannot be relieved by medication.

 - Fatigue is a very common side effect of chemotherapy.
 To increase energy levels, it is important to practice a healthy sleep routine.
 This means sleeping at regular night-time hours and staying active during the day.
 While short rests may be necessary during the day, avoid excessive daytime sleeping.
 Routine activity that you can tolerate can also be helpful.
 You can also cope with fatigue by allowing loved ones to help with chores and other activities.